Software

 While it's easy to throw together a vast list of "recommended" software, I decided what would be most useful to share is the software I actually use.
 Most software here I will have mentioned in a post at some point, but this is an easy resource, arranged by function, to what I'm currently using myself.
 Which is the best recommendation I can give.

-The primary OS on all my machines is now Windows 7 64-bit, so all software here will run on it.
-Expect backwards compatibility at least as far as Vista, and potentially XP.
+My primary OS is Windows 10 64-bit, so all software here will run on it.
+Expect backwards compatibility as far as Windows 7.

 CD Ripping – Exact Audio Copy – free